au-research/ARDC-23-things/things/thing-18.md

 knowing when a user reports that more recent data is available elsewhere."*

-**Consider: w**hat options could you offer the researcher to achieve their high and medium priorities?
+**Consider:** what options could you offer the researcher to achieve their high and medium priorities?
 If you can't offer advice, how could you find a potential solution?